INCREASE CAPITAL OF COMPANY

 STEP 5 - Amendment in Memorandum Of Association

-After passing the resolution for increasing authorized capital the company has to alter the memorandum of the company by way of increasing authorized capital in the capital clause.
+After passing the resolution for increasing authorized capital the company has to alter the MOA of the company by way of increasing authorized capital in the capital clause.

 STEP 6 - Filing of Forms

 After completion of the above steps the final steps is to file form SH-7 to the registrar for their approval.
 This form shall be filed within 30 days from the date of passing ordinary resolution along with:

 - Copy of explanatory statement